TigerBSD/TigerBSD/SYSINSTALL.md

 ## Boot from the FreeBSD 11.0-RC3 install media

-At boot, press the blue "ThinkVantage"-button again.
+At boot, press the blue "ThinkVantage"-button.

 Press F12 to select temporary startup device.